Emergya/peer-dockerfiles/README.rst

 container.

-The django settings files in the PEER sources in the host machine must be adjusted before building the docker images.
+The django settings files in the PEER sources in the host machine must be adjusted before building the docker images (an example config file is provided as local_settings.example in the peer sources).
 In particular, the database configuration will govern the creation of the db, so it is important to get it right.
 In this version, the driver must be sqlite3, and the NAME of the db should be ``/data/peer.db``.